Table of Contents

 "foo bar gee" -> [ 'foo', 'bar', 'gee' ]

-'foo "bar gee" hux' -> [ 'foo', 'bar gee', 'hux' ]
+'foo "bar gee" hux' -> [ 'foo', 'bar gee', 'hux' ]system.systemSync( command )

-The synchronous, i.e. blocking, version of system.system
+The synchronous, i.e., blocking, version of system.system.
+It spawns

-.
+a process executing command.
 Command might either be a string or

-a array of strings.
-The result is an object with two fields:
+an array of strings.
+The result is either:

 Example